 Meet Our Expert Instructors

-Devon Barker was born and raised in Boulder, Colorado where he filled his time with a mix of backpacking and robotics.
+Devon was born and raised in Boulder, Colorado where he filled his time with a mix of backpacking and robotics.
 With a degree in education, he taught technology and math before moving to Massachusetts to work for Temple Beth Elohim as a Youth Engagement Specialist.
 He looks forward to exploring the world through a scientific lens with Discovery Club!

 Focus Areas & Core Values

 Our experiential learning model is rooted in four focus areas:

 - Technology (Technologia)